dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 metaprogramming in favor of build time metaprogramming.
 Code generators are usually written on top of Dart's [analyzer][pkg-analyzer] package: they inspect a (possibly incomplete) program structure and produce additional code which needs to be compiled together with the program.
+See [`package:json_serializable`][json-serializable] as a commonly used example of a code generator.

 Following this experience, we have decided to completely disable `dart:mirrors` when implementing a native AOT compiler.